Support

 Network troubleshooting

-Updated February 23, 2026
+Updated May 5, 2026

 If you're having trouble connecting to your Umbrel, start with Connecting to your Umbrel for the basics.
 This article covers deeper network issues.

-Hostname changed after a restart or update
+Local address changed after a restart or update

 You can always use your Umbrel's IP address instead.
 See finding your IP address below.

-IP address changed / setting a static IP
+IP address changed

 Your router assigns your Umbrel an IP address using DHCP, and this address can change — for example, after a router reboot or if the DHCP lease expires.
 This doesn't affect umbrel.local, but if you were using an IP address to access your Umbrel and it stops working, you'll need to find the new one.